seanlhodges/RStudioConnectInstallDoc/RStudioConnect.md

 ### 7.1 Copy the Package

-1. Winscp the hilltopserver package to a user folder on the RStudio-Connect box
+1. `scp` the hilltopserver package to a user folder on the RStudio-Connect box.
+There are a number of methods for achieving this.
+The simplest is to use WinSCP.

 2. Set up user libary folders for R packages.
-Reviewing StackOverflow and other support sites, this documentation will advise using the following location to set this up: `/usr/local/share`.
+Reviewing StackOverflow and other support sites, this documentation suggests using the following location to set this up: `/usr/local/share` (the documentation assumes this location is being used).
 Within this location, create an `rpkgs` directory, and beneath that, directories for each major and minor versions of R.

 ``` console
 # Example